apache/spark/python/docs/source/user_guide/arrow_pandas.rst

 Before Spark 3.0, Pandas UDFs used to be defined with ``pyspark.sql.functions.PandasUDFType``.
 From Spark 3.0 with Python 3.6+, you can also use `Python type hints <https://www.python.org/dev/peps/pep-0484>`_.
-Using Python type hints are preferred and using ``pyspark.sql.functions.PandasUDFType`` will be deprecated in the future release.
+Using Python type hints is preferred and using ``pyspark.sql.functions.PandasUDFType`` will be deprecated in the future release.

 .. currentmodule:: pyspark.sql.types